Evacuating Robots from a Disk Using Face-to-Face Communication: Abstract

 Assume that two robots are located at the centre of a unit disk.
 Their goal is to {\em evacuate} from the disk through an {\em exit} at an unknown location on the boundary of the disk.
 At any time the robots can move anywhere they choose on the disk, independently of each other, with maximum speed $1$.
 The robots can cooperate by exchanging information whenever they meet.
 We study algorithms for the two robots to minimize the {\em evacuation time}: the time when {\em both} robots reach the exit.

-In \cite{CGGKMP} the authors gave an algorithm defining trajectories for the two robots yielding evacuation time at most $5.740$ and also proved that any algorithm has evacuation time at least $3+ \frac{\pi}{4} + \sqrt{2} \approx 5.199$.
-We improve both the upper and lower bounds on the evacuation time of a unit disk.
+Czyzowicz et al.~(2014) gave an algorithm defining trajectories for the two robots yielding evacuation time at most $5.740$ and also proved that any algorithm has evacuation time at least $3+ \frac{\pi}{4} + \sqrt{2} \approx 5.199$.
+We improve both the upper and lower bound on the evacuation time of a unit disk.
 Namely, we present a new non-trivial algorithm whose evacuation time is at most $5.628$ and show that any algorithm has evacuation time at least $3+ \frac{\pi}{6} + \sqrt{3} \approx 5.255$.
-To achieve the upper bound, we designed an algorithm which non-intuitively proposes a forced meeting between the two robots, even if the exit has not been found by either of them.
+To achieve the upper bound, we designed an algorithm which proposes a forced meeting between the two robots, even if the exit has not been found by either of them.
+We also show that such a strategy is provably optimal for a related problem of searching for an exit placed at the vertices of a regular hexagon.